An introduction to DRS

 Employer Resource Guide

 Building Bridges in the Workforce is an invaluable resource for employers who seek highly reliable and qualified job candidates.
 Hiring people with disabilities increases employee retention, creates value for customers and prepares employers to deal with the disabilities associated with an aging workforce.
-Also available for download are a large print version of Building Bridges in the Workforce and (linked below) a separate mp3 audio file for each section of the resource guide:
+Also available for download is a large print version of Building Bridges in the Workforce.

 Building Bridges in the Workforce (audio version)